JerryHung1030/regulens-ai/README.md

 ## Screenshots (Coming Soon)

 *   `[Placeholder for Screenshot: Main interface showing the three-column layout for Controls, Procedures, and Evidences]`
-*   `[Placeholder for Screenshot: Sidebar with sample projects "強密碼合規範例" and "風險清冊範例" highlighted, showing their distinct tags/colors]`
+*   `[Placeholder for Screenshot: Sidebar with sample projects "ISO27k-A.9.4.2_強密碼合規稽核範例" and "ISO27001-A.6.1.2_風險清冊稽核範例" highlighted, showing their distinct tags/colors]`
 *   `[Placeholder for Screenshot: Updated Settings Dialog focusing on OpenAI API key, Embedding Model, and LLM Model configuration]`

 ## Running Tests